LMEB: Long-horizon Memory Embedding Benchmark: Correlation Analysis

 \section{Correlation Analysis}

-Figure~\ref{fig:corr_main}, Figure~\ref{fig:corr_episodic}, Figure~\ref{fig:corr_dialogue}, Figure~\ref{fig:corr_semantic}, and Figure~\ref{fig:corr_procedural} present the correlation between LMEB, LMEB-Episodic, LMEB-Dialogue, LMEB-Semantic, and LMEB-Procedural with the traditional passage retrieval benchmark, MTEB (eng, v2) (retrieval subset)~\cite{DBLP:conf/iclr/EnevoldsenCKKMS25}.
-We computed Pearson and Spearman rank correlation coefficients to assess their relationships.
-From the results, we mainly have the following observations: \textbf{LMEB and MTEB Exhibit Orthogonality in Evaluation Domains.} From Figure~\ref{fig:corr_main}, the correlation analysis between LMEB and MTEB (eng, v2) (retrieval subset) shows low Pearson and Spearman correlation coefficients of \textbf{-0.115} and \textbf{-0.130}, respectively, demonstrating that the two benchmarks are orthogonal in the domains they evaluate.
-While MTEB mainly focuses on traditional passage retrieval, LMEB is tailored to evaluate long-horizon memory retrieval, which requires handling fragmented, context-dependent, and temporally distant information.
-This orthogonality emphasizes the unique value of LMEB in assessing long-term memory retrieval capabilities, making it a crucial benchmark for evaluating embedding models in complex, real-world, memory-intensive scenarios. \textbf{MTEB Performance Does Not Generalize Well to LMEB-Episodic/Dialogue.} Models that perform well on MTEB struggle to transfer or generalize to LMEB-Episodic/Dialogue, especially LMEB-Dialogue.
-For example, as shown in Figure~\ref{fig:corr_dialogue}, the Pearson and Spearman correlation coefficients between LMEB-Dialogue and MTEB (eng, v2) (retrieval subset) are \textbf{-0.496} and \textbf{-0.364}, respectively.
-This indicates that strong performance in traditional passage retrieval does not easily transfer to domains involving fragmented, redundant, and contextually coherent dialogue data.
-This further emphasizes the unique value of LMEB in evaluating embedding models for real-world scenarios, where effectively handling complex episodic and dialogue memory retrieval is crucial. \textbf{MTEB Shows Partial Generalization to LMEB-Semantic/Procedural.} MTEB shows some, but not substantial, generalization to LMEB-Semantic and LMEB-Procedural, as shown in Figures ~\ref{fig:corr_semantic} and ~\ref{fig:corr_procedural}.
-The Pearson and Spearman correlation coefficients between LMEB-Semantic and MTEB are \textbf{0.103} and \textbf{0.061}, respectively, while for LMEB-Procedural, they are \textbf{0.291} and \textbf{0.429}.
-Although both LMEB-Semantic and MTEB evaluate semantic passage retrieval, their correlations are relatively weak.
-This is mainly because LMEB-Semantic focuses on retrieval within contextually coherent and bounded scenarios, whereas MTEB evaluates open-domain retrieval tasks.
-On the other hand, LMEB-Procedural shows a relatively stronger correlation with MTEB, likely because some embedding models are also trained on tool or code retrieval tasks, which overlap with some procedural memory retrieval tasks.
-In conclusion, while MTEB performance shows some level of transfer to LMEB, the distinct differences in domain focus and data characteristics result in different emphases in evaluating the capabilities of embedding models.
+Figures~\ref{fig:corr_main}--\ref{fig:corr_procedural} present the correlation between LMEB, LMEB-Episodic, LMEB-Dialogue, LMEB-Semantic, and LMEB-Procedural with the traditional passage retrieval benchmark, MTEB (eng, v2) (retrieval subset)~\cite{DBLP:conf/iclr/EnevoldsenCKKMS25}.
+We compute Pearson and Spearman rank correlation coefficients to assess these relationships.
+From these results, we draw the following key observations: \textbf{LMEB and MTEB Exhibit Orthogonality in Evaluation Capabilities.} As shown in Figure~\ref{fig:corr_main}, LMEB and MTEB (eng, v2) (retrieval subset) exhibit low Pearson and Spearman correlation coefficients of \textbf{-0.115} and \textbf{-0.130}, respectively, indicating that the two benchmarks assess substantially different capabilities.
+MTEB primarily focuses on traditional passage retrieval, whereas LMEB is designed to assess long-horizon memory retrieval, which requires models to handle fragmented, context-dependent, and temporally distant information.
+This orthogonality highlights the unique value of LMEB for assessing long-term memory retrieval, especially in complex, real-world, memory-intensive scenarios such as OpenClaw~\citep{openclaw2026}. \textbf{MTEB Performance Does Not Generalize Well to LMEB-Episodic/Dialogue.} Models that perform well on MTEB do not generalize well to LMEB-Episodic/Dialogue, especially LMEB-Dialogue.
+As shown in Figure~\ref{fig:corr_dialogue}, LMEB-Dialogue and MTEB (eng, v2) (retrieval subset) exhibit Pearson and Spearman correlation coefficients of \textbf{-0.496} and \textbf{-0.364}, respectively.
+These results suggest that strong performance on traditional passage retrieval does not readily transfer to dialogue memory retrieval involving fragmented, redundant, and context-dependent information.
+This further highlights the unique value of LMEB for evaluating embedding models in real-world scenarios where episodic and dialogue memory retrieval is essential. \textbf{MTEB Shows Partial Generalization to LMEB-Semantic/Procedural.} MTEB exhibits limited generalization to LMEB-Semantic and LMEB-Procedural, as shown in Figures~\ref{fig:corr_semantic} and~\ref{fig:corr_procedural}.
+LMEB-Semantic and MTEB (eng, v2) (retrieval subset) exhibit Pearson and Spearman correlation coefficients of \textbf{0.103} and \textbf{0.061}, respectively, while the corresponding values for LMEB-Procedural are \textbf{0.291} and \textbf{0.429}.
+Although LMEB-Semantic and MTEB both evaluate semantic passage retrieval, their weak correlations suggest substantial differences in task characteristics.
+One possible explanation is that LMEB-Semantic focuses on retrieval within contextually coherent and bounded scenarios, whereas MTEB emphasizes open-domain retrieval.
+By contrast, LMEB-Procedural shows a somewhat stronger correlation with MTEB, possibly because some embedding models are also trained on tool- or code-retrieval tasks that overlap with procedural memory retrieval.
+Overall, performance on MTEB transfers to LMEB only to a limited extent, reflecting meaningful differences in domain focus and task characteristics between the two benchmarks.